ctongfei/progressbar/docs/builder.md

     .showSpeed();
   // or .showSpeed(new DecimalFormat("#.##")) to customize speed display
     .setEtaFunction(state -> ...)
+  // This function is of type `ProgressState -> Optional<Duration>`
+  // that should output the estimated ETA of the progress.
-for (T x : ProgressBar.wrap(collection, pbb)) {
+  // Returning `Optional.empty()` means that ETA is not available. for (T x : ProgressBar.wrap(collection, pbb)) {
     ...
 }